b7277/InfiGUIAgent.github.io/index.markdown

             <div class="is-size-5 publication-authors">
               <span class="author-block">
-	      	<span style="color: #FF0000;">This article was arbitrarily rejected by arXiv, and both appeals and resubmissions have proven ineffective.
+	      	<span style="color: #FF0000;">This paper was arbitrarily <strong>rejected by arXiv<strong>, and both appeals and resubmissions have proven ineffective.
 As a result, the only way to access it at the moment is through the GitHub repository.</span><br><br>

 		<a href="#" style="text-decoration: none; color: blue;">Xueyu Hu</a><sup style="color: #6fbf73;">1</sup><sup>,</sup><sup style="color: #ff0000;">†</sup>,
                 <a href="#" style="text-decoration: none; color: blue;">Tao Xiong</a><sup style="color: #6fbf73;">1</sup><sup>,</sup><sup style="color: #d968c0;">‡</sup>,